Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Maren’s math: $10,000 divided by 220 hours per month equals $45/hour.

-That’s what you’re actually earning per hour of work.
-Not what you charge clients — what you take home per hour you put in work.
+That’s your true earning rate per hour of work—not what you bill clients, but what you actually take home for every hour you put in.

-If that number makes you uncomfortable, good.
-It should.
-You’re working consultant hours for middle-management pay.
+If that number makes you uncomfortable, that’s a good sign.
+It means you’re currently working consultant hours while getting paid like middle management.

 Step 3: Identify Sub-$25 Tasks (15 minutes)

-Go through your time audit.
-Circle every task worth less than $25/hour that you’re still doing personally.
+Go back through your time audit and circle every task that’s worth less than $25 per hour that you’re still doing yourself.

 Common culprits: